Skip to content

 Why Is Opioid Addiction Rising?

-Fight Abuse With Plan Design
+Fight Opioid Abuse With Plan Design

-Lost productivity, increased absenteeism and higher health care costs are just a few of the ways employers suffer when their employees engage in substance abuse.
-Have a solid plan design in place to decrease inappropriate opioid usage.
+Lost productivity, increased absenteeism, and higher health care costs are just a few ways

 • Require prior authorization.